opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ROS nodes are implemented for the SSD, YOLOv3, CenterNet, DETR and Nanodet generic object detectors.
 Assuming that you have already [activated the OpenDR environment](../../../../docs/reference/installation.md), [built your workspace](../../README.md) and started roscore (i.e., just run `roscore`).

 1. Start the node responsible for publishing images.
-If you have a usb camera, then you can use the corresponding node (assuming you have installed the corresponding package):
+If you have a USB camera, then you can use the corresponding node (assuming you have installed the corresponding package):
 ```shell
 rosrun usb_cam usb_cam_node
 ```